b3yond/solidarityGame/CONCEPT.md

 The Interface would be a browser:
 * one window displays the view of the player (ego-perspective, mini-games, information HUD)
 * one window displays a mastodon instance which displays the ingame fediverse, but also connects to IRL fediverses,
-* one window displays the fuckbook, ingame public social network + messenger.
+* one window displays the fakebook, ingame public social network + messenger.
 * other windows are used for links created in the game itself, maybe being displayed on wordpress instances.

 ### Gameplay